Jdzelhorst/JD_s_BattleShip_Game/README.md

 - Fixed a bug where board_size was called before being referenced.
 - Fixed a bug where num_ships was called before being referenced.
--
+- Fixed a bug where the game ends to quickly; before the attempts are less than the amount of ships left.

 #### Unfixed Bugs

 - Some ships have the same generated coordinates.
-- The game sometimes ends to quickly; before the attempts are less than the amount of ships left.
 - The print commands do not line up neat in relation to the board. (not really a bug, more a personal flaw)

 ## Credits

 - Changing the pylint in github [tip](https://code-institute-room.slack.com/archives/C027C3S3TEU/p1631013285037400?thread_ts=1631012358.036500&cid=C027C3S3TEU)
+- Battleships by AVTpepper Github [repository](https://github.com/AVTpepper/Battleships)
+  - Big thank you to AVTpepper!
+He has created whay I had in my mind in the first place.
+- Python for Beginners: [Battleship](https://bigmonty12.github.io/battleship) by Austin Montgomery.
+  - Austin gave me a different view on the game, mostly how simple it could be.
+- Battleship Game Code in Python - by Panjal Dev [link](https://copyassignment.com/battleship-game-code-in-python/)
+  - I tried the ship-class idea to make multiple ships, but couldn't get it to work
+- The [Stackoverflow](https://stackoverflow.com/questions/72831995/os-execvsys-executable-uses-wrong-python-version) tip I used to reset the game in the play again function